 COVID-19 is a rapidly evolving situation.
 When working in different community settings, follow CDC guidance to help prevent the spread of COVID-19.
 Visit www.cdc.gov/coronavirus for the latest public health information.

 The Community Guide conducts systematic reviews of interventions in many topic areas to learn what works to promote public health.
-The Community Preventive Services Task Force uses the results of these reviews to issue evidence-based recommendations and findings to the public health community.
+The Community Preventive Services Task Force (CPSTF) uses the results of these reviews to issue evidence-based recommendations and findings to the public health community.